BirdsCanada/CMMN-Trends/README.md

 # CMMN-Trends

 Analytically scripts to process and analyse count data collected by the [Canadian Migration Monitoring Network (CMMN)](https://www.birdscanada.org/bird-science/canadian-migration-monitoring-network-cmmn).
+The workflow is as follows:

+01-Introdcution and overview of CMMN

+02-Methods used for trend analysis

 There are three main options for analysis:

-LoadManipEffort - scripts summarizes and plots various units of effort over time
+03-LoadManipEffort - scripts summarizes and plots various units of effort over time.

-LoadManipSuperfile - scripts summarizes and plots migration timing for Species classification (see Methods for definitions)
+03-LoadManipSuperfile - scripts summarizes and plots migration timing for species classification (see Methods for definitions)

-LoadManipTrends - scripts runs GAM trend analysis and plot outputs
+03-LoadManipTrends - scripts runs GAM trend analysis and plot outputs

 Author: Danielle Ethier, Population Scientist, Birds Canada, dethier@birdscanada.org